soulspace-org/overarch/doc/topics/modelling.md

 The relations connect the nodes of the code model.
 They are essentially the relation types of the UML.

 ## Organization Model
-The responsibility model captures the organizational structure of the system architecture.
+The organization model captures the organizational structure of an organization.

 ### Logical Data Model for the Organization Model Elements
 ![Organization Model Elements](/doc/images/overarch/data-model/organization-model-elements.svg)